PathwayAndDataAnalysis/mutex-de-novo/README.md

 ## Execution
 Assume you have the following in your current directory.

-`mutex-de-novo.jar:` The jar file that was previously generated.
+`mutex-de-novo.jar:` The jar file that was previously generated.<br>
-`matrix.txt:` The tab-delimited mutation matrix as described above.
+`matrix.txt:` The tab-delimited mutation matrix as described above.<br>
 `gene-sets.txt:` The tab-delimited gene sets file as described above.

 Run mutex-de-novo using the below command.
 ```
 java -jar mutex-de-novo.jar calculate matrix.txt gene-sets.txt output-directory 1000
 ```